Aidbox Docs

 awsRegionstringAWS region of the staging bucket

-stagingTablePathstrings3://bucket/path/ for the staging Delta table created during initial export.
+stagingTablePathstrings3://bucket/path/ for the staging Delta table created during initial export (S3 only today).
 Required when skipInitialExport is not true

 ParameterTypeDescription

-writeModestringmanaged-zerobus (default), managed-sql, or external-direct.
+writeModestringmanaged-zerobus (default) or managed-sql.
 Omit to get managed-zerobus

 skipInitialExportbooleanSkip initial export of existing data (default: false)